 Vacancies we seek to fill with expatriate staff are normally advertised in the Times Educational Supplement www.tesjobs.co.uk.
 We normally advertise in November and December for appointments the following August.

-Those teachers already resident in São Paulo are invited to submit their details for consideration at any time in order to fill vacancies which naturally occur during the course of the academic year.
-You can do that by completing an open application in the Jobs section below.
+Those teachers already resident in São Paulo are invited to submit their application for consideration for positions advertised during the course of the academic year, these are published below.
 We are always interested in meeting native English speaking professionals (or of near native fluency), with a solid academic background, who are seeking a career opportunity in an institution of the size and culture of St. Paul's School.

 St. Paul’s is committed to the safeguarding and the promoting of welfare of children and expects all staff to share in this commitment.
 Successful applicants will be expected to undertake the necessary checks with previous employers, relevant Police authorities and, where applicable, the DBS in the UK.

 More details about the school can be found at www.stpauls.br